 Sometimes the annuity is exactly what the customer needs.
 However, there are too many stories about consumers walking out of the bank with a product they didn’t need.

 Let’s be very clear that annuities are not all bad.
 They offer features and guarantees that you can’t find in any other product.
 Nevertheless, annuities have been abused by some because they pay high commissions.

 Annuities in Banks

 In the past, a common reaction from the bank was to offer annuities to a customer who needed more than a plain-vanilla deposit account.
-Banks get insurance licenses for select employees so that they can offer these products, and the employee is rewarded either through a commission or the bank’s incentive program.
+Banks get insurance licenses for select employees so that they can offer these products.
 An alternative arrangement might be to have independent third-parties offer products that the bank doesn’t offer (as a way to offer more to customers).

 By selling an annuity, the bank is able to keep a relationship with the customer and generate some revenue.
 However, what if the customer needed something besides that annuity?
 For a long time, annuities were the favored arrow in the bank’s quiver of alternative offerings.
 With just an insurance license, the bank can offer a lot of different options.

 Some banks even contact customers proactively to offer annuities.
 Customers with large cash balances get letters and phone calls letting them know that the bank does more than just savings and CDs.

 Questions to Ask